-I have known Jack since he was an eager graduate research rotation student and he approached me after a seminar to define a PhD project spanning multiple disciplines, Departments, and University Divisions.
+I have known Jack since he was an eager graduate research rotation student and he approached me after a seminar independently to define a PhD project spanning multiple disciplines, Departments, and University Divisions.
+This approach – completely unexpected – came after an illustrious undergraduate degree in Physics that included two publications in mathematical biology and an acknowledgement in a prestigious particle physics textbook.
 Jack’s graduate studies were focussed on the technical development of a novel imaging technique called hyperpolarised Magnetic Resonance (MR).
-Hyperpolarised MR is an innovative technology that has been developed to enhance nuclear spin polarization such that 10,000-fold gains in sensitivity can be achieved in molecules with an in vivo stability of approximately 60 seconds.
+Hyperpolarsed MR is an innovative technology that has been developed to enhance nuclear spin polarization such that 10,000-fold gains in sensitivity can be achieved in molecules with an in vivo stability of approximately 60 seconds.
 This exciting new technique can improve MR sensitivity and has enabled visualization of 13C-labelled cellular metabolites in vivo, and more importantly, their enzymatic transformation into other species.
 Development of such a novel metabolic imaging method requires a broad range of skills spanning from physics, electronics and programming to chemistry, biochemistry and physiology.
 Jack possesses all of them, and his graduate work was driven entirely by his own interests.

 Jack’s academic career has been exemplary, and I have enjoyed following it.
-For example, at the start of his PhD, his end-of-first-year report and viva voce examination was returned with Examiners’ comments from the Department of Physics indicating his “understanding and ability was far in excess of that typically found in a graduate student”; the first major paper he wrote on this work was received by the main journal in the field, Magn.
+For example, at the start of his PhD, his end-of-first-year report and viva voce examination was returned with Examiners’ comments from the Department of Physics indicating his “understanding and ability was far in excess of that typically found in a graduate student”; the first major paper he wrote on this work was received by the main journal in the field, Magon.
 Res.
 Med., with reviewers’ comments “thanking the authors for an excellent contribution to the field”; and his PhD thesis and viva itself was viewed so positively by its examiners that the university-wide Director of the Graduate School wrote to congratulate him personally on his exceptional achievements.

 After finishing his PhD with me as one of four co-supervisors, Jack secured a prestigious and highly competitive EPSRC Doctoral Prize Fellowship, only eligible to the top 5% of Graduate Students.
 This was followed by a competitively awarded Postdoctoral Research Fellowship funded by the charitable arm of the Danish pharmaceutical corporation, Novo Nordisk.
-These awards enabled the translation of the technical methods he developed during his PhD to human subjects in the John Radcliffe Hospital and supported a large number of well-received and high-impact publications, in sometimes quite disparate areas.
+These awards have enabled Dr Miller to establish his own independence in his research directions and have supported the translation of the technical methods he developed during his PhD into human subjects.
+This has resulted in a large number of well-received and high-impact publications, in sometimes quite disparate areas.
+Dr Miller has also had considerable success in obtaining funding for his work, including EPSRC schemes, a prestigious Novo Nordisk postdoctoral Fellowship, receving funding as a sole supervisor for a Wellcome trust undergraduate studentship, as well as being a joint researcher co-investigator on internal schemes such as the John Fell Fund and supporting coordinate bids put forward by other PIs.